hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="radiuslogin"></a>
 # **RadiusLogin**
-> void RadiusLogin (RadiusLoginRequest radiusLoginRequest, string radiusMountPath = null)
+> void RadiusLogin (RadiusLoginRequest radiusLoginRequest, string radiusMountPath = "radius", TimeSpan? wrapTTL = null)

 Log in with a username and password.